OptimistikSAS/OIBus/documentation/docs/guide/north-connectors/rest.md

 | **Body**                  | JSON body sent with the test request.
 Only available when method is `POST` or `PUT`. | `{}`          |
 | **Expected success code** | HTTP status code that indicates a successful test response.                          | `200`         |

-The test uses the same host, authentication, proxy, query parameters, and headers as the live configuration, so it reflects real connectivity conditions.
+The test uses the same host, authentication, and proxy settings as the live configuration.
+It does **not** reuse the configured query parameters or headers — those are only sent with real data.